saba

 USMLE Step 2 Preparation

-Your USMLE Step 2 is a two-part exam: Clinical Knowledge and Clinical Skills.
-The Clinical Knowledge section is a similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
+The USMLE Step 2 is of similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
 It uses the multiple-choice examination format to test clinical knowledge.
-The Clinical Skills section uses standardized patients to test medical students and graduates on their ability to be patient-centered, to address the diagnostic challenges posed, to prepare the patient for next steps, and to document the encounter appropriately.
 During your core clinical rotations, you will consolidate your medical knowledge, which will help you score highly on the USMLE Step 2.
-The clinical rotations will expose you to case work, exams and preceptor feedback, all of which will contribute to preparing you for the USMLE Step 2.
+The clinical rotations will expose you to casework, exams, and preceptor feedback, all of which will contribute to preparing you for the USMLE Step 2.

 Importance of USMLE Step 2 Exam

 The USMLE Step 2 exam is important for securing your preferred residency placement.
-In order to acquire your medical license, you’ll need to have passed USMLE Step 1 and both components of USMLE Step 2.
-Passing is also a requirement for graduation.
-Amongst many of the factors that a residency program will consider in its applicants, performance on all licensing exams is the first consideration.
-Criteria that will be reviewed include how many attempts at passing were needed on the USMLE 1 and 2 and scores on these exams.
-Therefore, select a medical program that will prepare you for these exams.
+In order to acquire your medical license, you’ll need to have passed USMLE Step 1 and USMLE Step 2.
+Passing both exams is also a requirement for graduation.
+Among many of the factors that a residency program will consider in its applicants, performance on all licensing exams is the first consideration.
+Criteria that will be reviewed include how many attempts at passing were needed on the USMLE 1 and 2 and the score on USMLE Step 2.
+Therefore, you should select a medical program that will do an exceptional job preparing you for these exams.
+Over the most recent five-year period, Saba students have enjoyed a 98% first-time pass rate on both USMLE Step 1 and USMLE Step 2*.

 Hospital Affiliations